Cenrax/Readings/README.md

 # Neuroevolution
-This repository is mainly for displaying my resources which I have studied Neuroevolution
+This repository is mainly for displaying my resources which I have studied during Neuroevolution

 # Papers
 1. Evolutionary Optimization of Deep Learning Activation Functions by Garrett Bingham, William Macke, Risto Miikulainen